ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_freelancer.rst

 `latest download package <https://store.ellislab.com/manage>`_ to get the full functionality of ExpressionEngine.

-To upgrade your installation from Freelancer to the standard ExpressionEngine License, just follow the usual :doc:`Update Instructions
+To upgrade your installation from Freelancer to the standard edition ExpressionEngine, just follow the usual :doc:`Update Instructions
 </installation/update>`.